Slovakia kicks out centre-left rulers

 Matovic is expected to forge a coalition with the centrist Za Ľudí (which won 12 seats on Saturday) and the libertarian SaS (13 seats) parties.

-And almost two-thirds (66 percent) of Slovak voters turned out on Saturday to give him a mandate.
+Almost two-thirds of Slovak voters turned out to give him a mandate.

-Smer's defeat was the second vote marked by the Kuciak killings, after Slovaks also elected anti-corruption lawyer Zuzana Caputova as president last year.
+And Smer's defeat was the second vote marked by the Kuciak killings, after Slovaks also elected anti-corruption lawyer Zuzana Čaputová as president last year.

-But the new coalition talks might be tricky despite the wind of change.
+But the upcoming coalition talks might be difficult despite the wind of change.

 Za Ľudí holds socially conservative views, while SaS wants to legalise same-sex marriage and marijuana.

-Matovic might need the support of the far-right Sme Rodina party, which won 17 seats on Saturday and which bashes LGBTI people, to have a stable majority in parliament.
+Matovic might need the support of the far-right Sme Rodina party, which won 17 seats on Saturday and which verbally bashes LGBTI people, to have a stable majority.

-And his own style has also attracted negative comment.
+And his own style has also attracted criticism.

-Matovic attacked the Smer "mafia" in his campaign slogans and called on voters to "cut off the last head of the Hydra of corruption" as he cast his ballot on Saturday.
+He attacked the Smer "mafia" in his campaign slogans and he called on voters to "cut off the last head of the Hydra of corruption" as he cast his ballot on Saturday.

 "Matovic is a textbook populist," Pavol Hardos, from Comenius University in Bratislava, told the Bloomberg news agency.